-(1) These figures represent the potential non-equity compensation that may have been earned by each respective executive officer in 2009 under the different achievement levels presented on their personal scorecards which are more fully discussed in our Compensation Discussion and Analysis.
+- (1) These figures represent the potential non-equity compensation that may have been earned by each respective executive officer in 2010 under the different achievement levels presented on their personal scorecards which are more fully discussed in our Compensation Discussion and Analysis.
 Under our current compensation structure, all non-equity incentive compensation is paid to the executive officer in the first quarter of the year following the year in which service was rendered.
-The actual amount of non-equity incentive compensation that was paid to our named executive officers in 2009 is set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above.
+The actual amount of non-equity incentive compensation that was paid to our named executive officers in 2010 is set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above. - (2) Mr. Gunter retired as an executive officer of the company in August 2010, so he was not eligible for any incentive compensation for services rendered in 2010.